knox135/customer_banking/README.md

 # customer_banking
  python challenge 2
- A simple application to practice importing classes which takes in the user inputs for initial balance, interest rate and amount of months.
-Then it returns the interest earned and updated balance.
+ A simple application to practice importing classes.
+ It takes in from the user:
+- initial balance
+- interest rate
+- how many months to calculate
+It outputs:
+- the interest earned
+- the updated balance adding the interest earned to the initial balance inputted
 ## Requirements
 Python